BJTUSensor/Phi-OTDR_dataset_and_codes/README.md

 We have submitted a related paper to Elsevier's Optics & Laser Technology[1].

 [1].
-Xiaomin Cao, Yunsheng Su, Zhiyan Jin, Kuanglu YU, An Open Dataset of Ф-OTDR Events with Two Classification Models as Baselines, submitted.
+Cao, X., Su, Y., Jin, Z., & Yu, K. (2023).
+An open dataset of φ-OTDR events with two classification models as baselines. _Results in Optics_, 100372.

 First Online Date: 22:00 Beijing Time, Jun.
 2nd, 2022